-EBA's Guidelines on interest rate risk in the banking book require interest rate risk to be measured against a sudden parallel +/- 200 basis point shift of the yield curve (applying a 0% floor).
+EBA's Guidelines on interest rate risk in the banking book6 require interest rate risk to be measured against a sudden parallel +/- 200 basis point shift of the yield curve (applying a 0% floor).
 This is a minimum requirement.
 If the +/- 200 basis point shift is lower than the actual level of change in interest rates, calculated using the 1st and 99th percentile of observed one-day interest rate changes over a five year period scaled up to a 240-day year, the higher level of shock arising from the latter calculation should be applied.

 Conforming to the Guidelines' prescription, the FME has calculated the appropriate shifts for the ISK assets and liabilities to be +/-400 basis points for non-indexed ISK and +/- 240 basis points for indexed ISK.
 For assets and liabilities in other currencies, +/- 200 basis point shift is deemed adequate.
-The shifts for the ISK assets and liabilities, will in the near future, be revised in order to align with the methodology prescribed in the recent BCBS standard on IRRBB.
+For all shifts, a 0% interest rate floor is applied.
+The shifts for the ISK assets and liabilities, will in the near future, be revised in order to align with the methodology prescribed in the recent BCBS standard on IRRBB.7 Ekki í gildi